 In regards to pacing, the anime’s first season averaged exactly 2.5 chapters per episode.
 The Stone Wars anime adaptation picked up the story again in Volume 7: Chapter 61.

-It’d fit right in since Episode 24’s ending focused on Byakuya and thus the second season’s beginning could finish his story.
-The side story was also nine chapters long, which is perfect for providing three episodes, bringing the second season’s total to 12/13 episodes.
+One missed opportunity is that the anime skipped the side story from the Dr. STONE reboot: Byakuya manga.
+The side story would have fit right in the second season’s beginning since Episode 24’s ending focused on Byakuya.
+The side story was also nine chapters long, which is perfect for providing two episodes, which would have brought the second season’s total to 13 episodes.

-All in all, it’s predicted that the second season’s finale, Dr. STONE Season 2 Episode 12/13, will create a stopping point by only adapting the first half of Chapter 84 in Volume 10.
+All in all, the second season’s finale, Dr. STONE Season 2 Episode 11, found a stopping point in Volume 10: Chapter 83.